Lavish, regal, country estate

 Best of all, the cottage provides lovely views and private access to the six acres of walled gardens that supply the Ballyfin kitchen with produce, as well as the freshly cut flowers that are placed in the rooms every day.
 Guests are welcome to tour the gardens solo, or they can enjoy the company of the head gardener.

-Ballyfin’s all-inclusive program makes it difficult to leave to the property, especially because there is plenty to do, from archery, shooting, falconry, horseback riding and golfing to more calming activities like a trip to the spa or a simple stroll around the grounds to marvel at the beauty of the Irish countryside.
-The property possesses over 600 acres to explore, and hidden grottos, medieval castles, winding paths and varied wildlife make a trip on foot or by bike a magical adventure.
+Ballyfin’s all-inclusive program makes it difficult to leave the property, especially because there is plenty to do—from archery, shooting, falconry, horseback riding and golfing to more calming activities like a trip to the spa or a simple stroll around the grounds to marvel at the beauty of the Irish countryside.
+The property possesses over 600 acres to explore, and hidden grottoes, medieval castles, winding paths and varied wildlife make a trip on foot or by bike a magical adventure.

-Meals, all of which are part of the rate, are almost entirely sourced from the property and its neighboring farms.
+Meals, all of which are included, are almost entirely sourced from the property and its neighboring farms.
 The head chef, Sam Moody, displays this bounty in inventive and delicious ways.

 Who Should Stay

 Couples or families with older children (nine and up) who are happy in a stylish, sophisticated setting (with top-notch service and access to Ireland’s lush natural beauty)